TEN THINGS ABOUT STORING YOUR BIKE FOR WINTER

 (9) Fuel stabilizer.
 If you can, fill the gas tank all the way to the top and add a fuel stabilizer, then run the engine long enough to get the stabilizer throughout the fuel system’s lines.
 Why should you fill the tank to the top?
 Because a full tank has less room for condensation to form.

-(10) When winters over.
+(10) When winter is over.
 Once you decide that winter is over, you should follow these steps before riding your bike:

 (a) Drain the fuel out of the float bowl so that the fresher fuel can come down from the fuel stabilizer in the gas tank.